 The world is heading toward cloud computing at a frantic pace.
 However, the question is whether cloud computing is ready for the world to rely on it.
 I keep hearing about major outages of line of business applications.
+This is not good.
+Businesses need to be able to rely on these applications in order to complete their daily operations.
+However, when they aren’t functioning properly, it can cause big problems for the business.
+Of course, some businesses do reach out to IT companies in Melbourne, or somewhere closer to their office, for help with these sorts of problems.
+That usually helps businesses to continue working with few problems, ensuring that they can get their work done.
+However, for businesses without IT support, this can cause huge issues.
 For example, Visual Studio Online recently suffered a major outage.
 If you’re a developer, the last thing you want to hear is that you can’t access the application you use to create new applications.
 Just think about the implications about such a scenario for a while and all kinds of negative images come to mind.

 What really gets to me is that Microsoft did manage to get Visual Studio Online fixed in about five hours and it identified a potential source for the problem, but it still doesn’t know the cause.
 Not knowing the cause means that the problem can easily happen again.
 The loss of income to companies that rely on Visual Studio Online could be huge.